A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Introduction

-\subparagraph*{Our contribution} We propose a hyperbolic quadtree that satisfies properties 1, 2, as well as property 4 in case of cells of super-constant diameter.
+\subparagraph*{Our contribution.} We propose a hyperbolic quadtree that satisfies properties 1, 2, as well as property 4 in case of cells of super-constant diameter.
 Moreover, our hyperbolic quadtree resembles a Euclidean quadtree for cells of sub-constant diameter.
+The authors believe that this is the first quadtree-type structure that has been proposed for hyperbolic space while considering such properties.
 Based on the quadtree we are able to construct a new order and space-filling curve, named the L-order, which serves as a hyperbolic extension of the Euclidean Z-order.
 We show that a few hyperbolic quadtrees (and corresponding L-orders) can create a useful cover of $\Hyp^d$ in the following sense.

 \begin{restatable}{theorem}{locsens} For any $\Delta \in \Reals_+$, there is a set of at most $3d+3$ infinite hyperbolic quadtrees such that any two points $p,q \in \mathbb H^d$ with $\distHd(p,q) \leq \Delta$ are contained in a cell with diameter $\bigO{d\sqrt{d}} \cdot \distHd(p,q)$ in one of the quadtrees. \end{restatable}